SAVING SRI LANKA’S STREET DOGS… ONE AT A TIME!

 We are a team of veterinary surgeons and nurses from the UK volunteering in the South of Sri Lanka with the aim of providing a high level of veterinary expertise to animals who don’t have access to any other form of healthcare.

-We provide all of our expertise and help for FREE but still have to cover medicine and food costs.
+By providing all of our expertise and help for FREE we still have to cover medicine and food costs.
 We rely on the support of donations to fund the vital work thay we do so please help us on our mission in any way that you can.

 With no healthcare available,many of the street dogs in Sri Lanka live in a considerable degree of pain and discomfort.
 Some of the injuries that we have seen here are beyond belief and many have previously died slow and painful deaths.
 From skin disease, to multiple fractures to inflicted injuries, such as severe burns, bomb injuries and collar wounds, these dogs have been to hell and back, and it is time for this to stop.